-2019 will be the fifth time we have donated a package of Lifelites technology to the children at Richard House.
+In 2019 we donated the fifth package of Lifelites technology to the children at Richard House.

 The creativity at this East London hospice never ceases to amaze us.
 It is home to the fantastic Living Films project which gets the youngsters at the hospice making films about their experiences of being a life-limited and disabled child... and fighting crime, aliens or zombies!
 They do all this with specialist technology donated by Lifelites.